segmentio/segment-docs/src/connections/destinations/catalog/amazon-personalize/index.md

 Once your Lambda function is enabled, you can send it events from Segment using the Personalize Destination.

-Search for "Amazon Personalize" in our catalog.
-Connect the destination to the source you created previously.
-Now you will be presented with the Amazon Personalize Settings.
+1. In the Segment source that you want to connect to your Personalize destination to, click **Add Destination**.
+2. Search and select the **Personalize** destination and enter details for [these settings options](/docs/connections/destinations/catalog/amazon-personalize/#settings)

-We allow you to send each call type to a different Lambda.
-If you leave the Lambda field blank for a given call type, we won't attempt to send any of those calls.
+Segment allows you to send each call type to a different Lambda.
+If you leave the Lambda field blank for a given call type, Segment won't attempt to send any of those calls.

 **Track**